Agentopolis/mcp-a2a-bridge/README.md

         // If running from source or npx without global install:
         "/absolute/path/to/mcp-a2a-bridge/dist/index.js",
-        // If globally installed, this arg might not be needed if 'mcp-a2a-bridge' is the command "--a2a-server-config-location=/Users/you/.config/mcp-a2a-bridge/servers"
+        // If globally installed, this arg might not be needed if 'mcp-a2a-bridge' is the command "--a2a-server-config-dir=/Users/you/.config/mcp-a2a-bridge/servers"
       ]
-      // "env": { "A2A_SERVER_CONFIG_LOCATION": "/Users/you/.config/mcp-a2a-bridge/servers" } // Alternative for config
+      // "env": { "A2A_SERVER_CONFIG_LOCATION": "/Users/you/.config/mcp-a2a-bridge/servers" } // Alternative for config (REMOVED)
     }
   }
 }